Missouri Summer Teachers Academy

 In Summer 2016, in partnership with the Missouri Humanities Council, the Kinder Institute launched the Missouri Summer Teachers Academy, a residential conference that provides high school social studies teachers from around the state with an opportunity to gain new content knowledge in their field by studying alongside Mizzou faculty.

-See the “How to Attend” tab for instructions on nominating a teacher to participate (self-nominations are absolutely accepted), keeping in mind that the deadline to apply is April 1, and that applications will be considered on a rolling basis until we reach capacity (16) for participation.
+See the “How to Attend” tab for instructions on nominating a teacher to participate (self-nominations are absolutely accepted), keeping in mind that, beginning in Summer 2022, the deadline to apply is April 1, and that applications will be considered on a rolling basis until we reach capacity (16) for participation.
 All nominations can be sent to MSTA Coordinator Thomas Kane at KaneTC@missouri.edu.

 The Academy typically takes place in mid-June, kicking off with an opening night reception and then giving way to two full days of seminars, lunch discussions, and keynote lectures.
 Teachers are housed in the historic Tiger Hotel in downtown Columbia, and all academic events take place in the Kinder Institute’s seminar room in Jesse Hall, right in the heart of Mizzou’s campus.
 Seminar sessions, which make up a bulk of the programming, bring a mix of lecture and Q&A, and in the past, they have been led by MU faculty from across multiple departments on campus, including History, Political Science, Education, Law, Black Studies, Russian & German Studies, and English.